With the effort you put into knitting, you want your finished item to look fabulous.

 Blocking Mats / Blocking Boards

-A blocking mat is a great choice.
+A blocking mat is great.
 Some have grid markings to help you measure.
-Blocking mats are made of foamy material, easy to pin into.
+Blocking mats are foamy material, easy to pin into.

 Most are made from foam tiles that fit together to make a complete board.

-Blocking boards are usually made from wood and are great for knitted squares and hexagonal pieces.
+Blocking boards are usually wood and are great for knitted squares and hexagonal pieces.